AlbertoV5/TouchOSC-Betov5/README.md

 <img width="987" alt="Screen Shot 2022-01-05 at 12 49 16" src="https://user-images.githubusercontent.com/58243333/148272483-3b62fb3c-face-43a3-98d7-645f0595daaa.png">

 4. Then make sure this setting matches with your tablet/device's port settings.
 5. You can customize all buttons to match your templates.
 In my case I have a strict monitoring chain that never changes and everything else may vary from project to project.
-Make sure you select "NO" when saving the template and making references to specific plugins in case you are designing to a template.
+Make sure you select "NO" when saving the preset and making references to specific plugins in case you are designing to a template.

 ## About Network and Ports